rockerhieu/emojiconize/README.md

 ## Emojiconize

-Render emoji in your Android application in just 1 line of code.
+Render emoji (using [emojicon](https://github.com/rockerhieu/emojicon)) in your Android application with just 1 line of code.

 ## Example